V4siliy/llm-sandbox-on-steroids/anthropic/prompting_tutorial/beginner.md

 - [Exercise 2.2](exercise_2_2_one_player_only.py) - One Player Only
 > Modify the basketball player prompt to responds with ONLY the name of one specific player, with no other words or punctuation.
 - [Exercise 2.3](exercise_2_3_write_a_story.py) - Write a Story
-> Modify the prompt to response with a story over 800 words
+> Modify the prompt to response with a story over 800 words.

 ## Chapter 3: Assigning Roles (Role Prompting)